arks-org/arks.github.io/content/_posts/2024-11-03-arklet-frick-ark-minter-resolver-tool.md

 <!--more-->

 ![][building]{: .img-thumbnail .img-responsive fetchpriority="high" height="auto" loading="eager"}
+*Exterior of the Frick Collection building in New York City (photo by Ajay Suresh, CC BY 2.0)*

 In 2021, the Frick Collection announced that it would start assigning ARK identifiers to assets in its digital collections and library catalog.
 The